- Reduce downtime and streamline incident remediation by adding PagerDuty’s incident management functionality to Microsoft Teams' collaboration tools.

 A PagerDuty Admin or Account Owner can remove a service to channel connection via PagerDuty’s Microsoft Teams extension page.

-- Navigate to Apps & Add-Ons Extensions Microsoft Teams Integration tile.
+- Navigate to Integrations Extensions Microsoft Teams Integration tile.

-- Next, click the down arrow next to Notification Channels and then click the Remove button next to the service to channel connection to delete.
+- Next, click next to Notification Channels Remove next to the service-channel connection you’d like to disconnect.

-A PagerDuty Admin or Account Owner can disconnect via PagerDuty’s Microsoft Teams extension page.
+A PagerDuty Admin or Account Owner can disconnect the app in PagerDuty on the Microsoft Teams extension's page.
 Disconnecting or un-authorizing a team removes the link between Microsoft Teams and PagerDuty.
-By performing a disconnect, all channel to service connections will be deleted and user account mappings will be removed.
+By disconnecting, all channel to service connections will be deleted and user account mappings will be removed.

-- Navigate to Apps & Add-Ons Extensions Microsoft Teams Integration tile.
+- Navigate to Integrations Extensions Microsoft Teams Integration tile.

-- Click the Disconnect button located next to the team name to initiate disconnect.
+- Click Disconnect next to the team name.

 - A pop-up message will appear that will require the Admin to input